Feature Articles: Food, Fitness and Children

-Damaris Karanja, MA, Nutrition and Health Education Specialist, St. Louis County, University of Missouri Extension
+Damaris Karanja, Nutrition and Health Education Specialist, St. Louis County, University of Missouri Extension

-School is back in session and you probably went to great lengths to ensure your child has the right equipment — pens, notebooks, clothing — to make it through the day.
-Proper nutrition is also a key ingredient for back-to-school success because it fuels brain cells and gives your child the energy and nutrients he or she needs for optimal learning.
+You probably go to great lengths during the school year to ensure your child has the right equipment — pens, notebooks, clothing — to make it through the day.
+Proper nutrition is also a key ingredient for school success because it fuels brain cells and gives your child the energy and nutrients he or she needs for optimal learning.
 Packing your child’s lunch lets you know exactly what he or she is eating.
 Follow these tips and not only will you save money, you will also pack a nutritious lunch that your child will enjoy.

 - Invest in a good container.
 Choose an insulated bag and freezer packs to keep food at a safe temperature.

 - Use washable and reusable containers.
 Avoid using plastic sandwich baggies.
 Buy containers in a variety of sizes to fit your lunchbox needs.

 - Buy in bulk.
 Avoid single-serve packaging.
-You save money when you buy in bulk and pack it yourself into single servings.
+You save money when you buy food in bulk and pack it yourself into single servings.
 Buy a large container of yogurt or pudding and use 4-ounce containers to pack your own.
 Buy a block of cheese and cut it into cubes or shred it.
 Buy crackers in boxes, rather than individual packages.

 - Make your own.
 Look beyond lunch meat.
-Slice your own meat or grill chicken breast and cut it into strips or cubes.
-Avoid prepackaged lunches since they are highly priced.
+Slice your own meat or grilled chicken breast and cut it into strips or cubes.
+Avoid prepackaged lunches since they are high-priced.

 - Send in leftovers.
 Invest in a good insulated food container to keep food warm.
 Homemade soup is always a good option.

 - Buy what is on sale and use coupons.
 Get whatever is on sale each week and work it into a menu.
 Use fruits and vegetables that are in season.

-- Buy store brand and compare unit prices.
+- Buy store-brand food and compare unit prices.